paluh/purescript-jaws/README.md

   ```purescript
      passwordsEqual = check (\r → r.password1 == r.password2)
   ```
-...we are accepting them as correct and build a password:
+...we are accepting them as correct and build a password based on the value:

   ```purescript
    createPassword = pureV (_.password1 >>> Password >>> Right))